chendy/raspberrypi-spy-camera/README.md

 Turns a Raspberry Pi plus camera module into a intelligent 'spy camera'.
 If motion is detected, an email is sent to a chosen email address containing the pictures captured.

-The motion detection is implemened using opencv's python bindings
+The motion detection is implemented using opencv's python bindings

 #### To install on a Rasbperry Pi running Kano OS